tiny-dancer/notes/runiac_origin_story.md.1.md

 1) **Runners**:  Runiac executes the specific iac tool on behalf of the caller,  this enables every execution of every project of every supported tool to use the same `runiac deploy` command.
 2) **Steps**:  Runiac features a folder convention to declaratively define how iac is executed.
 This includes the ability to have runiac execute across multiple regions or execute workflows.

-### Changes are easily and reliably tested from a local environment
+### Changes are easily and reliably test changes from a local environment

-Between *runners* and *steps*, Runiac has solved the ability
+Between *runners* and *steps*, Runiac has solved the ability to easily and reliably test changes from a local environment.
+Developers can now use the same `runiac deploy` command as the pipeline to iterate on changes locally without worrying if they are missing any specific pipeline magic in the knowing for certain the end result configuration will be the same.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxNTkzNjA5NCwtOTk5NTExNjc4XX0=
+eyJoaXN0b3J5IjpbLTE5Nzc2NjMwMzAsLTk5OTUxMTY3OF19
 -->